aripod/testreadme/README.md

         roscd find_object_2d/

-4. Create a file called `stereo.launch` in the directory where find_object_2d was installed.
+4. Create a file called `stereo.launch` in the directory where find_object_2d was installed and include the following:

 ```
 <launch>